Brewers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers will look to Owen Miller for continued offensive production when they take the field against Spencer Steer and the Cincinnati Reds on Friday.
+Christian Yelich and the Milwaukee Brewers will see Graham Ashcraft on the hill for the Cincinnati Reds on Saturday at 4:10 PM ET.

-The Brewers are favored in this one, at -185, while the underdog Reds have +150 odds to win.
-The contest's total has been set at 9.5 runs.
+The Brewers are favored in this one, at -115, while the underdog Reds have -105 odds to upset.
+The total for the matchup has been set at 10.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.